Guest article by KLIMAKA, Greece

 The affected population, including Roma, are entering a possible state of refuge, marginalization, difficulties and poverty, so these are the people the organisation works with.
 Having contact with them and being there with them at this stage gives them more tools to design further support services and models in a more effective way.

-The NGO is supervised and funded by the Greek Ministry of Health and it consists of 17 Mental Health Units (Residential Care Units, protected apartments, Mobile Units), a Mental Health Center for Refugees and Asylum Seekers, a Mental Health Center for the Homeless, a Mental Health Center for Roma, a National Suicide Prevention Hotline and the Greek Center for Suicide Prevention.
+About Klimaka: The NGO is supervised and funded by the Greek Ministry of Health and it consists of 17 Mental Health Units (Residential Care Units, protected apartments, Mobile Units), a Mental Health Center for Refugees and Asylum Seekers, a Mental Health Center for the Homeless, a Mental Health Center for Roma, a National Suicide Prevention Hotline and the Greek Center for Suicide Prevention.
 These were created for the promotion of mental health, and combat social exclusion.
 In addition, projects on mental health in Iraq, Afghanistan and Sri Lanka have been implemented.
 Moreover, Klimaka is the representative of the Telepsychiatry Scientific Branch of the Greek Psychiatric Association.

 Disclaimer: the opinions – including possible policy recommendations – expressed in the article are those of the author and do not necessarily represent the views or opinions of EPHA.
 The mere appearance of the articles on the EPHA website does not mean an endorsement by EPHA.